davidepi/spectre-light/README.md

  ## License

- spectre-light is released under the terms of the GNU GPLv3 License.
-You may find the content of the license in the [LICENSE](./LICENSE) file
+ *spectre-light* is released under the terms of the GNU GPLv3 License.
+You may find the content of the license in the [LICENSE.txt](./LICENSE.txt) file.

+ The images in this README are done with models taken from the Stanford scanning repository